-- 3. Ask students to reflect on the summary table.
-Ask students: "Do we need water to survive and why?"
-Using the table, ask students to discuss why water is needed for survival and if there are areas where water is needed more than others. - 4.
-Ask students: "If we believe water is needed for survival, what is the current state of the world's water?" - 5.
-Distribute Blackline Master 1: Water Changes Everything Questions and tell students to think about the answers while they watch "Water Changes Everything" www.youtube.com/watch?v=BCHhwxvQqxg; watch until 3:01.
-Review the questions-also below.
-For additional information about the effect of the water crisis and its impact on communities, share WE Villages Water Pillar information www.we.org/we-villages/water/. - a.
+- 3. Ask students to reflect on the summary table created by the teacher.
+Ask students, "Do we need water to survive and why?"
+Using the table, ask students to discuss why water is needed for survival and are there areas where water is needed more than others. - 4.
+Ask students, "If we believe water is needed for survival, what is the current state of the world's water?" - Distribute Blackline Master 1: Water Changes Everything Questions and tell students to think about the answers while they watch "Water Changes Everything" www.youtube.com/ watch?v=BCHhwxvQqxg (3:23). - a.
 What is the water crisis? - b.
 Where is the water crisis happening?
 Is it isolated to specific areas or spread out over the world? - c.
 Who does it affect and what is the impact of the crisis? - d.
 How does contaminated water affect humans? - e.
-Is there a solution to the water crisis? - Share the United Nations quote: "The human right to water includes sufficient, safe, acceptable, physically accessible and affordable water for personal and domestic uses."
+Is there a solution to the water crisis? - Share the United Nations quote, "The human right to water includes sufficient, safe, acceptable, physically accessible and affordable water for personal and domestic uses."